miltonlima/reactvite-app/README.md

 ### Overview

 This project is a single-page React application bootstrapped with Vite, featuring a complete CRUD (Create, Read, Update, Delete) system for user registrations.
 It includes user authentication (login/register), protected routes, and a dashboard to manage records.
+Beyond the core registration flows, the app now offers education-network management to register units, create classes, and enroll students.
 The application connects to an ASP.NET Core backend API to persist data.

 ### Features